thatlr/Delphi-SupportUnits/README.md

 end.
 ```

-will generate this report in the file "memdump.txt":
+will generate this report in the file "memdump_allocated_blocks.txt":

 ```
 *** Delphi Memory: 70 byte in 3 blocks